Location: Crop Systems & Global Change

-Title: Quantifying spatial variability of indigenous nitrogen supply for precision nitrogen management in small scale intensive farming
+Title: Quantifying spatial variability of indigenous nitrogen supply for precision nitrogen management in small scale farming Authors

 Submitted to: Precision Agriculture

 Publication Type: Peer Reviewed Journal